 378 Centre St., Jamaica Plain, 617-522-5386, brendanbehanpub.com.

 A hidden gem in Union Square, this pub is a cozy spot to enjoy live music and fresh food.
-Theme nights include $2 tacos on Tuesdays, and pay-the-time for burger and fries Monday through Friday between 4-8 p.m.
+Look for theme nights such as $2 tacos on Tuesdays.
 But with a solid beer menu, Bull McCabe’s is welcoming every night of the week.

 366 Somerville Ave., Somerville, 617-440-6045, bullmccabesboston.com.

 Irish musicians Tommy McCarthy and Louise Costello founded the Burren 22 years ago, and it’s been a bastion for traditional tunes ever since.
 Catch sessions and sets nightly, not only in the spacious main bar area, but also in the Back Room.

 247 Elm St., Davis Square, Somerville, 617-776-6896, burren.com.

 A roaring fireplace makes this neighborhood bar especially welcoming during colder months, and a turkey dinner every Sunday night is quintessential, old-school comfort food.
 But any day of the week, a full menu of pub grub is also friendly on the wallet.